hunterhug/marmot/README.md

 2. `fmt.Println(sp.ToString())` // use spider method, after http response, data will keep in the field Raw, just use ToString
 3. `fmt.Println(sp.JsonToString())` // some json data will include chinese and other multibyte character, such as `我爱你,我的小绵羊`,`사랑해`

-Attention: After every request for a url, the next request you can cover your http request header, otherwise header you set still exist, if just want clear post data, use `Clear()`, and want clear header too please use `ClearAll()` .
+Attention: after every request for a url, the next request you can cover your http request header, otherwise header you set still exist, if just want clear post data, use `Clear()`, and want clear header too please use `ClearAll()` .

 More see the code source.